gbrunow/de/README.md

-# de
-A differential evolution python toolbox
+# Differential Evolution Toolbox for Python